wu-lee/rushkoff-archive/docs/_articles/on-building-tech-that-better-serves-humanity-tiffany-shlain-talks-with-douglas-rushkoff.md

 Yeah.
 And to figure out how to make that happen, you need that day away every week to do some longer and bigger-term thinking.
 And it's about reconnecting with yourself and your family.

-From

-To

-Tiffany Douglas
+From: Douglas

-From

-To

-Douglas Tiffany
+To: Tiffany

 And it even makes you a better web developer and user.

+From: Tiffany
+To: Douglas

 Exactly.